AguaClara/Fluoride-Auto/Spring 2019/Report Draft 1.md

 **[Sidney: Hey team!
 I will be using bolded square brackets to comment on your manual.]**

 **[Overall: YAAAS!
 Great report guys.
 Thank you for addressing all my comments.
-There are just some minor changes to be made, but really good work!!!]**
+There are just some minor changes to be made, but really good work!
+Also, please change the file name to something like Fluoride-Auto-Spring-2019-Report.md.]**

 ## Abstract